 Pitch 1 (Vena Cava): Climb directly up the toe of Heart Rock through great jugs and big cobbles.
 Belay at a sloping ledge with two bolts.
 30 meters, 5.5.

-Pitch 2 (The Left Ventricle): A large cobble is visible above the belay ledgeaim to the left of this feature.
-This pitch trends constantly left to land you at a two-bolt belay at the western end of the headwall.
+Pitch 2 (The Left Ventricle): A large cobble is visible above the belay ledge, aim to the left of this feature.
+This pitch trends constantly left to land you at the left belay of two separate two-bolt belays at the western end of the headwall.
 25 meters, 5.6.